 2. “Valu valu” by Jose Chameleon

 This is another popular love song sang in Swahili that continues to receive a lot of airplay.
 It has been performed by one of Uganda’s most famous and wealthiest musicians, Jose Chameleon.
 It is a love song that talks about a gentleman taking care of his woman at all costs.
-It was released more than a year ago but still causing ripples in the music scene.
+It was released more than a year ago but is still causing ripples in the music scene.

 3. “Daima” Kenya by Eric Wainaina